Kerushani/flicks/README.md

 ---

 > “Teach what you know.
-Learn what you crave.” – The Skill Swap way.
+Learn what you want.” – The Skill Swap way.